Follow Us

 The defence of the Dissertation will be held in public, once the rest of the Masters Degree credits have been passed.

-We recommend a knowledge of English for bibliographic consultations.
+• Knowledge of English is recommended for bibliographic consultations.

 ACCESS AND ADMISSION